arnisoph/liveconfig-lua/README.rst

 NOTICE BEFORE YOU USE
 =====================

-* Most of the code is based on original code of Keppler IT GmbH, don't expect support for the code within this repository
+* Most of the code is based on the original code of Keppler IT GmbH, don't expect support for it!
 * This code might be incompatible to your LiveConfig version!

 TODO